channapd/GoMarble_Assignment/README.md

 # GoMarble_Assignment

-An intelligent web scraping API that uses GPT-4 to dynamically determine selectors and extract reviews from any review website.
+A FastAPI-based service that dynamically scrapes reviews from any e-commerce product page using LLM-powered selector identification.
 The system combines FastAPI, Selenium with undetected-chromedriver, and LangChain to create a robust and adaptable scraping solution.

 The API implements a multi-step process to extract reviews: